superacidjax/clear_eyes/README.md

 Running this: ```rake clear_eyes:convert``` will convert create non-retina images from the images in app/assets/images.
 It's even take care of the file names!
 Pretty cool right?
 So, ```my_awesome_image@2x.jpg``` will automatically be copied, downsized and named ```my_awesome_image.jpg```.

+**NOTE** rmagick "~> 2.13.1" must be added to your Gemfile for this to work.
+It is not included by default in order to avoid adding rmagick to your production environment.

 You can thank me later.

 ## Contributing